So, you’re stuck in a weight loss rut, hey? I hear you.

 No doubt, you’re fed up with your clothes being too tight.
 You’re bored.
 Sounds like you’re in a weight loss rut.
 But don’t fret: read our easy ways to get back on track with a bang.

-And, remember, you’re not alone in this: thousands of people are getting stuck in a rut through no fault of theirs…and all they need is a gentle push and they’re off again.
+And, remember, you’re not alone in this: thousands of people are getting stuck in a weight loss rut through no fault of theirs…and all they need is a gentle push and they’re off again.

 1) Fill out your Daily Diary